Multiscale-Genomics/mg-docs/docs/howto/howto_logging.rst

 HOWTO - Logging
 ===============

-As the workflows and tools with the MuG VRE environment run wthout the terminal returning to the user it is important to have a way to communicate to the user that is an error with the workflow.
+As the pipelines and tools with the MuG VRE environment run wthout the terminal returning to the user it is important to have a way to communicate to the user that is an error with the pipeline.
 As the code is run within a cluster the text that is printed to screen wont be returned to the user.
 Within the Tool API a logging interface has been implemented

 Levels of Logging
 -----------------